-Earlier this year, a high court judge ruled that the Mail on Sunday newspaper had breached Meghan’s privacy and copyright by publishing parts of a letter she wrote to her father Thomas Markle in August 2018, three months after her wedding to Harry, Queen Elizabeth’s grandson.
+The Court of Appeal in London threw out an appeal by the Mail on Sunday newspaper against an earlier ruling that it infringed Meghan’s privacy and copyright by publishing parts of a letter she penned to her father Thomas Markle, three months after her wedding to Prince Harry, Queen Elizabeth’s grandson.

-The five-page letter to Markle followed a collapse in their relationship in the run-up to her wedding, which he missed due to ill health and after he admitted posing for paparazzi pictures, and their fall-out was then exacerbated by later media interviews he gave.
+Meghan wrote the handwritten five-page letter to Markle after a collapse in their relationship in the run-up to her wedding, which her father missed due to ill health and after he admitted posing for paparazzi pictures.

 The paper, which published extracts in February 2019, argued Markle wanted the letter public to respond to anonymous comments by Meghan’s friends in interviews with the U.S. magazine People which made reference to it.